Royal Osteoporosis Society (ROS) osteoporosis risk checker – frequently asked questions

 The osteoporosis risk checker is not designed for people who have already been diagnosed with osteoporosis or have had their bone health assessed by a healthcare professional.

-The osteoporosis risk checker is intended to raise awareness of factors that are known to increase the risk of developing osteoporosis and broken bones.
-It is not a diagnostic tool, only a healthcare professional can diagnose osteoporosis and predict your risk of breaking a bone.
+The osteoporosis risk checker will help you to understand the different risk factors that can increase your chance of developing osteoporosis and broken bones.
+It is not a diagnostic tool, only a healthcare professional can diagnose osteoporosis and predict your chance of breaking a bone.

 I think I might have osteoporosis.
 What should I do?

-For more information about bone health, visit our website at theros.org.uk
+For more information about bone health, visit: theros.org.uk/information-and-support

 I don’t understand my results.

-For more information about bone health, visit our website at theros.org.uk
+For more information about bone health, visit: theros.org.uk/information-and-support

 I’ve made an appointment with my GP but I don’t know what to say?

-Why not print out your personalised report and take it with you to start a conversation and check out our ‘Talking to your GP about your bone health’ resources.
+Why not print out your personalised results and take it with you to start a conversation with your GP and check out our ‘Talking to your GP about your bone health’ resources.

 The osteoporosis risk checker may not be supported by some operating systems.
 If you’re able to, try to complete it on another device.

 After completing the osteoporosis risk checker, your results will be displayed at the top of the final web page.
-You will also have the opportunity to enter your email address to receive an email with a printable copy of your personalised report (PDF).
-Depending on the recommendation, you may wish to save and/or print off your report to discuss with a healthcare professional.
+You will also have the opportunity to enter your email address to receive an email with a printable copy of your personalised results as an electronic file (PDF).
+Depending on the recommendation, you may wish to save and/or print off your results to discuss with a healthcare professional.

 What happens after I’ve used the osteoporosis risk checker?